Okay.. how much is this going to cost?

 Retainer

-Retainers, otherwise known as fees paid in advance to procure future work and services, are a standard and important part of doing business for architectural firms and service professionals in general.
-They are often the beginning of a beautiful fiduciary relationship between the architect and client.
+Retainers, which are fees paid upfront to secure future work and services, are a standard and essential aspect of doing business for architectural firms and service professionals alike.
+They often mark the beginning of a strong relationship between the architect and the client.

 Why?